asteele1493/reading-notes/day-2.md

     - Inline styles; I think it’s like “color: blue”
 - Which components are considered properties?
     - Human readable identifiers that indicate with style features you want to modify i.e. font, width, color.

+### Things I'd like to know more about
+- Feeling pretty solid with html, but am a little shaky about CSS.
+Spending more time this week reviewing the above questions and terms.
+- I never thought I was very good at programming in Python, but learning fundamentals of JS has been unexpectedly helpful.
+Seeing lots of similarities between the two languages.
+Excited to learn more.
+- Would also like to learn more about JS operators.
+Not super comfortable recognizing them yet.

 ### JAVASCRIPT BASICS “comments through events”